emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	.. note:: Browsers heavily optimize towards using ``requestAnimationFrame`` for animation instead of ``setTimeout``.
 Because of that, for best experience across browsers, calling this function with the value of ``-1`` will yield best results.
 Using the JavaScript ``setTimeout`` function is known to cause stutter and generally worse experience than using the ``requestAnimationFrame`` function.
 Using a value of ``-2`` or lower can be interesting for power-saving purposes, whereas using the value of zero can be interesting for benchmarking purposes.

 	.. note:: There is a functional difference between ``setTimeout`` and ``requestAnimationFrame``: If the user minimizes the browser window or hides your application tab, browsers will typically stop calling ``requestAnimationFrame`` callbacks, but ``setTimeout``-based main loop will continue to be run, although with heavily throttled intervals.
 See `setTimeout on MDN <https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers.setTimeout#Inactive_tabs>` for more information.

+.. c:function:: int emscripten_get_main_loop_interval()

+	Returns the current main loop swap interval that is in effect.
+For interpretation of the values, see the documentation of the function :c:func:`emscripten_set_main_loop_interval`.
+The swap interval is controlled by calling the functions :c:func:`emscripten_set_main_loop_interval` and :c:func:`emscripten_set_main_loop`.

+	:rtype: int
+	:return: The current swap interval setting.

 .. c:function:: void emscripten_set_main_loop_expected_blockers(int num)